cirosantilli/db/mysql.md

 Multiple `ON` conditions can be used instead of `WHERE` clauses.

-The behaviour is the same except for edge cases <http://stackoverflow.com/a/7967048/895245>.
+The behavior is the same except for edge cases <http://stackoverflow.com/a/7967048/895245>.

 In theory `ON` is more efficient, but because of optimizers in practice both are almost always the same speed.

 Because of the slim possibilities of slowdown and the edge case, always use multiple `ON` conditions instead of `WHERE`.

     CREATE TABLE names (i INT, name VARCHAR(16));
     CREATE TABLE squares (i INT, square INT);